weegreenblobbie/pycontrol/ROADMAP.md

   the type, CameraControl can process it.
   Add a reandme in docs to document the commands.

+- Use https://github.com/nlohmann/json/tree/develop for sending telem in JSON format

 - When control state != executig, allow manual manipulation of the camera settings -- easy to view what choices a field has